Status

 • Eventually a Gateway, flashed as explained in the “How to set up a Gateway” document [5].

-The nodes are connected wirelessly to form a Wirepas massive network.
+The nodes are connected wirelessly to form a Wirepas Mesh network.
 Four nodes are needed to properly demonstrate the multicast feature.
-The sink board is connected through USB to a PC running Wirepas Terminal.
+The sink board is connected through USB to a PC running Wirepas Gateway Services.
 The Low-latency application will be flashed on the nodes, and the Dual-MCU application on the sink board.

 The application support the following use cases :